When You Arrive

 Our positon on Google Maps isn't available at the moment, alternatively you can use What3words here - https://w3w.co/tickles.path.tangling, if you switch to satellite view you can see the observatory and car park quite clearly

 Sat Nav users beware!
-The observatory itself does not have a postcode therefore the following postcode can be used to get you to Kielder Village.
+The observatory itself does not have a postcode therefore the postcode NE48 1ER can be used to get you to Kielder Village.
 If you follow your sat nav to this destination you will arrive at Kielder Castle and will possibly get lost in the village!
 Please stay on the main road and look for the signpost to "Kielder Skyspace and Observatory"